WHY WE WERE FOUNDED

 “The courage of those Italians who were ready to risk their lives to help British soldiers in danger is a glowing example of the moral strength that allowed Italy to redeem itself from the tragedy of the Second World War.” – Giorgio Napolitano, President of Italy.”

-If you would like to remember the Trust in your Will, to receive an online copy of our annual newsletter, or to volunteer your help in any way, please email email@example.com.
+If you would like to remember the Trust in your Will please email [email protected].